Field Trips

 Our field trips are correlated to Georgia Standards of Excellence according to grade level and subject area using academically-based curriculum materials.
 We feature four distinct habitats — meadow, stream, wetlands, and forest — that are ideally suited to enhance the fundamentals of environmental science in a controlled setting.
 Many of our field trips are available for outreach at your school as well.
 To learn more scroll down to see all of our field trips.

-To book your field trip, call the program office at 770-394-3322, or email holly@dunwoodynature.org
+To book your field trip, call the program office at 770-394-3322 or email us.

-Discovering Nature (60 min)
+Discovering Nature

-Students explore the trails of the Nature Center, examining how the plants, trees, creek, and even the animals change as the seasons change.
+Students explore the trails of the Dunwoody Nature Center, examining how the plants, trees, creek, and even animals change as the seasons change.
 Through counting and matching, the students focus on the differences between fall, winter, spring, and summer.

-Butterfly Beginnings (60 min)
+Butterfly Beginnings

 Did you know that butterflies were caterpillars when they were babies?
 Learning the stages of butterfly metamorphosis is a perfect introduction to learning about life cycles for young students.
-Students will enjoy a discovery based nature hike as they visit our pollinator gardens, learn the parts of a butterfly and discover how butterflies survive and reproduce.
+Students will enjoy a discovery-based nature hike as they visit our pollinator gardens, learn the parts of a butterfly, and discover how butterflies survive and reproduce.

-Reptile Ramblings (60 min)
+Reptile Ramblings

 What makes turtles and snakes reptiles?
 How are they different from amphibians or mammals?
 Students will explore the park observing different reptile habitats and searching for signs of reptiles.
-Enjoy an encounter with either our resident turtle or corn snake, hear a story and play a game as you learn about the unique characteristics of reptiles.
+Enjoy an encounter with either our resident turtle or corn snake, hear a story, and play a game as you learn about the unique characteristics of reptiles.

-REGISTRATION POLICY & FAQ
+REGISTRATION POLICY & FREQUENTLY ASKED QUESTIONS

 A deposit of $50 is required to secure your field trip.
 The deposit will be applied to the balance due of the field trip.
 You may pay via credit card when completing the online registration or by phone.
 You may also mail a check for the deposit.
 If you need an invoice prior to paying the deposit, call the Nature Center and one will be provided to you.
 All deposits are non-refundable but may be applied to a future program if you cancel your visit.
 The balance will be due on the day of the program.
 For groups of 12 students or less a minimum charge of $100 for the one hour program and $125 for the hour and a half program is required.